NCAR/VAPOR/docs/_sources/usage.rst.txt

 Appearance Tab
 ______________
-The appearance tab controls the `color <controllingColor>`_ and `opacity <controllingOpacity>`_ of the variable being used by your renderer.
+The appearance tab controls the color and opacity of the variable being used by your renderer.
 This is done through the Transfer Function.

 The Transfer Function consists of a `Probability Density Function (PDF) <https://en.wikipedia.org/wiki/Probability_density_function>`_ of your currently selected variable.
 Underneath the PDF is a color bar that shows the colors that get applied to the values located directly above it.